Kenny Rogers (baseball): Third stint with Rangers

 Rogers rejoined the Rangers as a free agent in 2004.

-On June 29, 2005, after walking out onto Ameriquest Field for a pre-game warmup against the LA Angels, Rogers shoved two cameramen, knocking one camera to the ground.
+On June 29, 2005, after walking out onto Ameriquest Field for a pre-game warmup against the Los Angeles Angels of Anaheim, Rogers shoved two cameramen, knocking one camera to the ground.
 One of the reporters resumed filming after picking up said camera, which angered Rogers into shoving him again, after grabbing and throwing the camera to the ground, kicking it.
-He was then led away by a teammate and later sent home by the Club.
-Larry Rodriguez (the assaulted cameraman) of Dallas/Fort Worth Metroplex' Fox Network affiliate KDFW was taken to a local hospital, complaining of shoulder, arm and leg pain.
+He was then led away by a teammate and later sent home by the club.
+Larry Rodriguez (the assaulted cameraman) of Dallas/Fort Worth Metroplex Fox Network affiliate KDFW was taken to a local hospital, complaining of shoulder, arm and leg pain.
 While in the hospital, Rodriguez made an official complaint of assault against Rogers.

 Two days after the incident, Commissioner Bud Selig suspended Rogers for 20 games and fined him $50,000.
 While an appeal of his suspension was pending, Rogers appeared at the All-Star Game in Detroit.
 The suspension was subsequently upheld by Selig.
 The commissioner was later overruled by independent arbiter Shyam Das, allowing Rogers to return to play after sitting out 13 games.
-On July 18, 2005, Rogers was charged with a Class A misdemeanor assault charge with regard to Rodriguez and a Class C misdemeanor assault charge with regard to the second, FSN Southwest, cameraman David Mammeli.
+On July 18, 2005, Rogers was charged with a Class A misdemeanor assault charge with regard to Rodriguez and a Class C misdemeanor assault charge with regard to FSN Southwest cameraman David Mammeli.
 Rogers was cited and released on $1,500 bond.
 The Class A charge was later reduced to Class C following Rogers' completion of an anger management course.

 On August 11, 2005, Rogers returned to the mound against the Boston Red Sox in Fenway Park.
 Rogers allowed 5 runs and 7 hits during 5 innings, on the way to a 16–5 Boston victory.
 He finished 2005 with a 3.46 ERA in 1951/3 innings.
 Shortly after the regular season ended, the Rangers announced Rogers would not return to the team.

 On October 5, 2005, Rodriguez filed a civil suit against Rogers and the Rangers, seeking an unspecified amount of monetary damages.